earthly/earthly/docs/best-practices/best-practices.md

 ## `IF [...]` vs `RUN if [...]`

 Earthly 0.6 introduces the conditional `IF` command, which allows for complex control flow within Earthly recipes.
-However, there is also the possiblity of using the shell `if` command to accomplish similar behavior.
+However, there is also the possibility of using the shell `if` command to accomplish similar behavior.
 Which one should you use?
 Here is a quick comparison:

 | | `IF` | `RUN if` |
 | --- | --- | --- |